Thanks for signing up!

 Hey if you just want to know how to login, that’s easy!
 Check out our FAQ which walks you through it (click here).

 But if you are like most new users, then you want to know the best way to get started with your new subscription.
-We recommend watching our tutorial videos.
-If you signed up a mobile phone, then definitely watch this video-tutorial first, so you know how to complete your setup:
+So just follow the instructions below.

 If instead you signed up a landline, VoIP line, or Google Voice, then watch this tutorial to learn how to complete the setup: